-Achilles tendon inflammation, pain, and related injuries are common in sports, particularly in running.
-There are many factors that can lead to achilles stress, but a mainstay of any treatment or prevention program should be the eccentric calf stretch.
+Heel pain, achilles tendon and plantar fascia inflammation, pain, and related injuries are common in sports, particularly in running.
+There are many factors that can lead to stress in these areas, but a mainstay of any treatment or prevention program should be the eccentric calf stretch.
 The key is to create a slow stretch as the muscle and tendon lengthen, then off load the tissues completely to return to the start position.
 When done correctly, you will spare the muscle the work of lifting the body weight, while creating a stretch and load response to trigger the tissue remodeling and healing needed to overcome nagging pain.

 This video demonstrates the exercise execution: